openebs-archive/openebs-docs/docs/cstor.md

 Following are most commonly observed areas of troubleshooting

-1. **iSCSI tools are not installed or iSCSI.d service is not running**
+1. **iSCSI tools are not installed or iscsi.d service is not running**

    **Symptom:**